ProVen VCTs – hero (1)

 Investment strategy

-Over the years, the funds have progressively converged towards identical investment mandates.
-Today, it’s expected they will mirror each other and co-invest on each new deal, albeit in different amounts.
-This does mean there are some differences; for instance, marketing software provider CreativeX is the largest position within PGI but a smaller position within PVN.
+Today, it’s expected they will mirror each other and co-invest on each new deal, albeit in different amounts; for instance, marketing software provider CreativeX is the largest position within PGI but a smaller position within PVN.

-The majority of portfolio companies are tech-enabled and relatively capital light, with the potential, in Beringea’s view, to deliver a profitable exit within three to four years – not guaranteed.
-Beringea will only invest in companies that are either already profitable, or where the manager sees a clear path to profitability, and aims to be a key part of the team with significant influence in the business.
+Beringea will only invest in companies that are either already profitable, or where the manager sees a clear path to profitability.
+It aims to be a key part of the team with significant influence in the business.
 That may include using its transatlantic experience to support expansion into the US where appropriate.

 Current portfolio overview

-Source: Beringea.
-As at February 2023.
+Source: Beringea, as at February 2025.

 Exit track record

-MYCS – example of previous failure
+Example of previous failure

 As is to be expected, not all investments work out.
 Online furniture retailer MYCS is an example.